Lyndir/Pearl/README.markdown

     #import "Pearl-Prefix.pch"

-If you're writing a library that uses Pearl, it's best for your library's prefix file to also assert that the `Pearl-Prefix.pch` of the library's host project has correctly imported the Pearl modules necessary for the library.
+If you're writing an open source library that uses Pearl, it's best for your library's prefix file to also assert that the `Pearl-Prefix.pch` of the library's host project has correctly imported the Pearl modules necessary for the library, when it builds your library's code.
 I recommend you do that by putting the following in your library's prefix, instead of the one-liner above:

     #import "Pearl-Prefix.pch"
     #if !defined(PEARL) || !defined(PEARL_CRYPTO)